wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Following describes patterns according to template described by Aleksandra Tešanovic [[6](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.123.1162&rep=rep1&type=pdf)].

 ### Architecture Pattern for IAM.
-**Context:** IAM environments includes many users and service providers where users want to use services provided by service providers.
-This is done by giving each user an account and set of capabilities where users go to service providers, demonstrate their ownership of the accounts and then receive services based on their capabilities.
+**Context:** IAM environments include many users and service providers.
+IAM systems give each user an account and set of capabilities enabling users to go to service providers, demonstrate their ownership of accounts, and then receive services based on their capabilities.

 **Forces:** Need to implement a decentralized IAM environment where a single rogue user or few users can’t significantly affect the system.